sriniprash/node-pb/README.md

 The configuration values can be tweaked in the config.js file.

-Sample configuration for fileStore as backend storage:
+Sample configuration for FileStore as backend storage:

 ```
 let appConfig = {